AndersonMamede/scriptcase-tools/README.md

 ## Features

 ### v0.1
-* Changes Scriptcase's main menu default behavior from "open when hover" to "open when click"
+* Changes ScriptCase's main menu default behavior from "open when hover" to "open when click"
 * Makes code editor's fullscreen mode collapse both left and right columns
-* Puts cursor and scroll back to its last position on code editor after saving/generating/running an application and when navigating through Scriptcase's left menu (events, applications settings, etc)
+* Puts cursor and scroll back to its last position on code editor after saving/generating/running an application and when navigating through ScriptCase's left menu (events, applications settings, etc)
+* Puts cursor and scroll back to its last position on code editor when an application tab is clicked (application tab = 'Home' or your application)
 * Adds shortcuts keys:
 	* F2 => Save current application (same as the save button in the toolbar)
 	* F7 => Give focus to code editor